PhD (Public Health) - Federal University of Minas Gerais, 2019

 BPharm (Pharmacy) - Federal University of Minas Gerais, 2009

-Juliana Costa is a Research Fellow in the Medicines Policy Research Unit at the Centre for Big Data Research in Health.
-She is a pharmacoepidemiologist with over eight years’ experience working with large administrative data and electronic health records to improve the use of medicines in populations.
+I am a research-focused level B working with large administrative data and electronic health records to improve the use of medicines in populations.

-Juliana is a pharmacist by training with a background in public health and health technology assessment.
-I am specialising in pharmacoepidemiology and health economics in the Medicines Intelligence Unit at the School of Population Health and my research interests include developing studies in the real-world setting, and some of her current and past projects include: examining quality of care among people undergoing revascularisation procedures, rates of low-value care services in NSW public hospitals, patterns of antidepressant use and trajectories of adherence to HIV regimens; performing comparative effectiveness studies between first-line regimens for HIV treatment; evaluating costs and benefits of HIV treatment, immunosuppressants for kidney transplantation, antipsychotics, and biological medicines for rheumatic diseases in the Brazilian context.
+I am a pharmacist by training with a background in public health and health technology assessment.
+I am specialising in pharmacoepidemiology and health economics in the Medicines Intelligence Unit at the School of Population Health and my research interests include developing studies in the real-world setting.
+Some of my current and past projects include: examining the quality of care among people undergoing revascularisation procedures in NSW public hospitals, rates of low-value care services in NSW public hospitals, patterns of antidepressant use and trajectories of adherence to HIV regimens in Australia; performing comparative effectiveness studies between first-line regimens for HIV treatment; evaluating costs and benefits of HIV treatment, immunosuppressants for kidney transplantation, antipsychotics, and biological medicines for rheumatic diseases in the Brazilian context.

 2020, Best Paper by a PhD Candidate (Highly Commended) - Health Services Research Association of Australian and New Zealand

 2020, Best PhD thesis - Postgraduate Program in Public Health, UFMG

 2020, AIDS 2020: Virtual Scholarship Programme - International AIDS Society

 2019, Spotlight Poster Winner - 35th International Conference on Pharmacoepidemiology & Therapeutic Risk Management